nmcguinness/L8-3DGD-Module-Content/Notes/interior_level_design_companion_2025-26.md

 ## §3 — Spatial Grammar: Primary Paths, Zones, and Sightlines

-### Cob Cop — Sightlines as Investigation Design
+### Cobb Cop — Sightlines as Investigation Design

-For Cob Cop, sightline management in the greybox is the primary tool for controlling the investigation arc without scripted sequences or UI waypoints.
+For Cobb Cop, sightline management in the greybox is the primary tool for controlling the investigation arc without scripted sequences or UI waypoints.
 The sequence in which evidence is discovered is largely determined by the sequence in which evidence becomes visible to the player as they move through the space.

 Map your intended discovery sequence before building the greybox.
 Then build the geometry so that each piece of evidence enters the player's sightline approximately when they should discover it in the sequence.
 Evidence that is visible from the entry point will be investigated first — which may or may not be where you want the arc to begin.
 Evidence that requires the player to cross the room and turn a corner will be discovered later.